mostlymaxi/my-django-vue-schematic/README.md

     - This may also be a CNAME dns link depending on your infrastructure.
 4. Go grab a coffee to make sure dns links are activated!
 5. run init.sh and enter your desired subdomain when prompted
-    - NOTE: I reccomend running 'sudo ./init.sh' to ensure crontab has less difficulties
+    - NOTE: I reccomend running 'sudo ./init.sh' to ensure crontab has less trouble with permissions
     - NOTE: In order to change domain run with the "-d my-domain.com" flag
     - WARNING: Leaving the subdomain blank will break everything currently